openthread/openthread/tools/harness-simulation/README.md

 SI (Sniffer Interface) is an implementation of the sniffer abstract class template `ISniffer`, which is used by the Thread Test Harness Software to sniff all packets sent by devices.

 Both OpenThread simulation and sniffer simulation are required to run on a POSIX environment.
 However, Harness has to be run on Windows, which is a non-POSIX environment.
-So both two systems are needed, and their setup procedures in detail are listed in the following sections.
+So two systems are needed, and their setup procedures in detail are listed in the following sections.
 Either two machines or one machine running two (sub)systems (for example, VM, WSL) is feasible.

 Platform developers should modify the THCI implementation and/or the SI implementation directly to match their platform (for example, the path of the OpenThread repository).

 ## POSIX Environment Setup

 1. Build OpenThread to generate standalone OpenThread simulation `ot-cli-ftd`.
-Taking running OpenThread 1.2 test cases as an example, run the following command in the top directory of OpenThread.
+For example, to run OpenThread 1.2 test cases, run the following command in the top directory of OpenThread:

    ```bash
    $ CFLAGS='-DOPENTHREAD_CONFIG_IP6_MAX_EXT_MCAST_ADDRS=8' \